Warranty and Repair

 What is the best Tarptent for winter conditions?

-The Scarp 1 & 2 and the StratoSpire 1 & 2 are both 4-season capable shelters.
-The StratoSpire 1 & 2 require trekking poles or substitute poles and have larger vestibule space.
+The Scarp 1 & 2, StratoSpire 1, 2, and Li, and Cloudburst 3 are all 4-season capable shelters.
+The StratoSpire 1, 2, and Li require trekking poles or substitute poles and have larger vestibule space.
 The Scarp 1 & 2, with their optional crossing poles allow for easier, free-standing setup on snow.
-Many of our other shelters can handle light snow loading and can be used in combination with a solid interior for extra warmth and protection.
+The Cloudburst 3, can sleep 3 or is roomy for two plus gear, sets-up quickly, and has an optional third center pole to support heavy snow and/or wind loads.
+Many of our other shelters can handle light snow loading and can be used in combination with a solid interior or liner for extra warmth and protection.

 How do I clean my Tarptent

 For a great video on how to clean tents please visit: